billypom/200-lounge.com/public/200-lounge-bot-terms-of-service.md

 - Your Discord user ID
 - Your nickname in the 200cc Lounge Server
-- Nintendo Switch Online Friend-Code
+- Your Nintendo Switch Online Friend-Code (if provided)
-- Twitch.tv username
+- Your Twitch.tv username (if provided)

 ## Limitation of Liability